Truganini: Guide for the "friendly mission"

-In January 1830, Robinson obtained the governor's approval for a "friendly mission" to contact and gain the trust of the Aboriginal peoples of western and north-western Tasmania.
-He brought several guides, including Truganini, Woureddy, and two men named Kikatapula and Maulboyheenner, along with a small group of convicts.
+In January 1830, Robinson obtained the governor's approval for what he termed a "friendly mission" to contact and gain the trust of the Aboriginal peoples of western and north-western Tasmania.
+He brought a group of Aboriginal guides, including Truganini, Woureddy, two men named Kikatapula and Maulboyheenner, and a woman named Pagerly, along with a handful of convicts.
 The party set out on foot from Recherche Bay on 3 February 1830.
+Robinson's series of expeditions, which would ultimately continue until 1834, have been described by the genocide scholar Tom Lawson as a "roving embassy" that eventually negotiated an end to the violent conflict between the settlers and the Aboriginal population.

-Truganini, who was suffering from an advanced case of syphilis, helped collect food for the expedition party by diving for shellfish and gathering edible plants.
-She also began a sexual relationship with Robinson's convict foreman, Alexander McKay.
-The group finally encountered a group of ten Ninine families shortly after passing Bathurst Harbour.
-On 25 March they encountered another group and performed corroborees with them.
-At one point during the journey Truganini, Woureddy and McKay were sent to the Macquarie Harbour Penal Station on Sarah Island to gather medication and rations.
-While they were there, the other guides abandoned Robinson.
-Robinson, starving and debilitated by skin and eye infections, was saved from death only after being located by Truganini and Woureddy on their return.
+Truganini, who was suffering from an advanced case of syphilis, collected food for the expedition party by diving for shellfish and gathering edible plants.
+She also entered into a sexual relationship with Robinson's convict foreman Alexander McKay.
+The group encountered a group of ten Ninine families shortly after passing Bathurst Harbour, and on 25 March 1830 they met another group and performed corroborees with them.
+During their journey, they learned of the increasingly violent massacres of Aboriginal Tasmanians taking place as part of the Black War.
+About 60 settlers and 300 Aboriginal Tasmanians had been killed over the preceding two years.
+They finished their journey in Launceston in October 1830, with Truganini so weakened that she could barely walk.
+With the colony under martial law, Truganini and the other Aboriginal guides were set to be imprisoned until an official secured their freedom and allowed Robinson's party to stay at his home.